Dealing with a passive-aggressive spouse can test your marriage.

 Passive-aggressive behavior could be a personality trait or a disorder (1), (2).
-But dealing with it is not easy, especially if the person is your spouse, who you love and care for.
-With time, this behavior not only strains the relationship but also worsens the mental health of the person who is at the receiving end.
+Dealing with it is not easy, more so if the person in question is your spouse, whom you love and cherish.
+Such behavior can tarnish the connection over time and have a negative impact on the mental health of the other partner.

-Before it gets to a breaking point, learn how to deal skillfully with your spouse’s passive-aggressive behavior.
-While things will not change overnight, these tips will pave the way for a better and healthier relationship.
-Here’s everything you need to know about passive-aggressive behavior and how to deal with a spouse who is exhibiting it.
-Scroll down!
+You need to figure out how to deal with your spouse’s passive-aggressive attitude before it reaches a tipping point.
+While nothing can change instantly, following these suggestions can help you build a stronger and healthier connection.
+This article covers everything you need to know about passive-aggressive behavior and how to cope with a spouse who exhibits it.
+Scroll down to learn more!

 In This Article